 For all its power, the phalanx was a brittle weapon.
 Its main weakness was its flank and rear.
 Because the hoplites were densely packed and focused on what was in front of them, they were extremely vulnerable to attack from the side or behind.
 The entire formation could be destroyed if broken on one flank.
 This is exactly what happened to the Persian center at Marathon: it was wrapped around and destroyed.
 The phalanx was also very slow.
 Advancing over rough ground, crossing ditches, or changing direction was difficult and could lead to disorder.

 The phalanx was also reliant on good terrain.
 It performed poorly on hills, in forests, or in urban areas.
-At the Battle of Lechaeum in 390 BC, a Spartan phalanx was famously destroyed by a force of Athenian light troops (peltasts) who simply refused to engage in close combat.
+At the Battle of Lechaeum (390 BC), a Spartan phalanx was famously destroyed by a force of Athenian light troops (peltasts) who simply refused to engage in close combat.
 They harassed the Spartans with javelins, outpacing the heavy hoplites, and eventually broke their formation.
-This event was a major shock to the Greek military world, showing that the phalanx was not invincible.
+This event was a major shock to the Greek military world, showing that the phalanx was not invincible and that combined-arms tactics could defeat it.

 Furthermore, the phalanx was strategically brittle.
 Because the army was a militia, it could only fight during the summer, after the harvest.
 A prolonged campaign was impossible because the hoplites had to return to their farms.
 This is one reason why ancient Greek wars were often short, single-battle affairs.
 The system also struggled with supply; a large phalanx on the move required vast amounts of food and water, limiting how far from home it could operate.